 Quick comparison

-| Brand-name (Wegovy, Zepbound) | Compounded (via telehealth) | |
+| Brand-name (Wegovy®, Zepbound®) | Compounded (via telehealth) | |

 |---|---|---|

-| Maker | Pharmaceutical manufacturer (Novo Nordisk, Eli Lilly) | US-licensed compounding pharmacy |
+| Maker | Pharmaceutical manufacturer (Novo Nordisk, Eli Lilly) | US-licensed compounding pharmacy (503A or 503B) |

-| Regulatory oversight | FDA (drug manufacturing) | State pharmacy boards + FDA (compounding regulations) |
+| Regulatory oversight | FDA new drug application + post-market surveillance | State pharmacy boards (503A); FDA registration and inspection under cGMP (503B) |

 | Form factor | Pre-filled injection pen | Vial with syringe (typical) |

-| Inactive ingredients | Fixed formulation per FDA label | Varies by compounding pharmacy |
+| Formulation | Fixed formulation per FDA label | Varies by compounding pharmacy |

 | Price (cash, monthly) | ~$1,100–1,400 | ~$150–350 |